d-loree/instinct-api/README.md

 Inside the projects main directory (where 'Gemfile' is) run: `bundle install`

 ### Run postgresql server if not already
 To set postgresql start on boot: `sudo systemctl enable postgresql`

 populate database after initial postgres install if not done already: `sudo postgresql-setup --initdb --unit postgresql`

-To start postgresql server manually: `sudo systemctl start postgresql`
+To start postgresql server manually: `sudo systemctl start postgresql` or `sudo service postgresql start`

 ### Database Setup/Creation/Initialization
 Setup Database credentials by creating a .env file at the root of the project.
 Insert these ENV variables: